 1.5.
 Summary of Changes Made

-HyRAM is now open source, meaning that changes to the code can be observed directly1.
+HyRAM is an open source software, meaning that changes to the code can be observed directly1.
 However, a summary of major changes made to the models will be included here for ease of reference.